-Qualification Goals: Based on the acquired scientific theoretical and methodological competences, students are able to independently develop current questions on global inequalities and - based on the current state of research - transfer them into a sustainable research concept.
-The students master the basics of good scientific practice as well as research ethics and possess conceptual and methodological expertise through guided and independent scientific work.
+Qualification Goals: Based on their acquired scientific theoretical and methodological competences, students are able to independently develop current questions on global inequalities and - based on the current state of research - transfer them into a sustainable research concept.
+Students master the basics of good scientific practice as well as research ethics and possess conceptual and methodological expertise through guided and independent scientific work.

-Content: Students prepare a selected project topic in small groups under the guidance and supervision of the lecturers on the basis of literature studies and develop a concrete research question.
-Methodological, ethical and practical research procedures for empirical field research are developed in line with the research question and taken into account and implemented in the research design.
+Content: Students prepare a selected project topic in small groups, under the guidance and supervision of the lecturers and on the basis of literature studies, and define a concrete research question.
+Methodological, ethical and practical research procedures for empirical field research are developed in line with the students' research question and are taken into account and implemented in the research design.

-Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Reading Course 2 Presentation, assumption of a moderation, conceptual elaboration of the problem analysis on the basis of technical literature Presence time LK Preparation and follow-up Lł Presence time VS Preparation and follow-up VS Exam preparation and exam 30 60 30 60 Advanced Seminar 2 Presentation, conceptual development of methods and empirical approach 120 Module Exam Term Paper (3.000 words) or Investigation Concept (approx. 3.000 Wörter) Module Language English Obligation to attend regularly yes Workload in total 300 hours 10 LP Module Duration one semester Frequency of Offer every winter semester Usability Master's Degree Program m Geographies of Global Inequalities
+Teaching and Learning MethodsPresence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Reading Course 2 Presentation and moderation of a class session, conceptual elaboration of the problem analysis on the basis of technical literature Presence time LK Preparation and follow-up L Presence time VS Preparation and follow-up 30 60 30 60 Advanced Seminar 2 Presentation, conceptual development of methods and empirical approach VS Exam pro exam eparation and 120 Module Exam Term Paper (3.000 words) or Investigation Concept (approx. 3.000 words) Module Language English Obligation to attend regularly Yes Workload in total 300 hours 10 CP Module Duration One semester Frequency of Offer Every winter semester Usability Master's Degree Program Geographies of Global Inequalities